 The Italian biologists scrutinized the map, to see if Hope was able to swim against the winds and currents.
 Indeed, she did, which means she had perfectly healed from the cutting-edge surgery and rehabilitation techniques developed at the Lampedusa center.

 Olympus – Diving profile of a wild turtle

-After being rehabilitated at the Lampedusa Turtle Rescue center, the marine turtle nicknamed “Sophie” was released near the coast of the small Italian island in July 2016.
-In order to experience what it feels like to be a turtle in her natural environment, we fixed an Olympus camera (Tough TG tracker 4K) to Sophie’s shell and followed her for about 25 minutes.
+After being rehabilitated at the Lampedusa Turtle Rescue center, the marine turtle nicknamed “Sophie” was released near the coast of the small Italian island in July of 2016.
+In order to experience what it feels like to be a turtle in her natural environment, we strapped an Olympus camera (Tough TG tracker 4K) to Sophie’s shell and followed her for about 25 minutes.
 This camera also allowed us to collect data on her diving profile, as it uses a barometer to calculate the depth at which each photo is taken.

 Here is the time lapse video :

 Below is the collected data.
 On the left of the image is Sophie’s trajectory during the recording.
-In the center, the cycle of diving and surfacing for air, and on the right (in french) different data such as temperature, average speed, and other fascinating information.
+In the center, the cycle of diving and surfacing for air, and on the right (in french) different data such as temperature, average speed, and other interesting information.

 The Octopus Foundation published several videos following its mission to help the turtles of Lampedusa.

 For example, you’ll discover Homerous’ first minutes after being released in the wild, as well as time-lapses of smaller turtles swimming in the Mediterranean sea.